Skip to Content

 Getting around: To travel between the major destinations in Albania there are buses, although it's probably actually easier to rent a car and drive yourself.
 The roads are usually pretty good by European standards and this is not a country where you need to worry about having your car broken into.

 Currency: The currency used in Albania is the Albanian lek, which was named for Alexander the Great.
-It's usually written as Lek or just L. 1 is worth around 114 Lek, $1 converts to about 107 Lek and £1 is worth 130 Lek.
+It's usually written as Lek or just L. 1 is worth around 114 Lek, $1 converts to about 107 Lek, and £1 is worth 130 Lek.
 Note: look out for ATMs of Credins Bank as they are the only ATMs in Albania that don’t charge a commission on ATM withdrawals as the other ATMs do.

 Tipping culture: While it is not required to tip in Albania, it is generally expected in restaurants that you will round up your bill or leave a little extra for good service.
-Hotel workers will also appreciate any small tips but again, it is not necessary and completely up to you.
+Hotel workers will also appreciate any small tips but again, it is not necessary and is completely up to you.

-Internet access: Most of the cities in Albania provide free Wi-Fi hotspots, as do cafés, hotels and the like.
+Internet access: Most of the cities in Albania provide free Wi-Fi hotspots, as do cafés, hotels, and the like.
 Check out this guide for getting online in Albania or bring a portable Wi-Fi device if you will be needing more robust coverage.

 Accommodation: When looking for accommodation in Albania we recommend using Booking.com.
 They have so many great options to choose from, many places with free cancellation if needed.
 Their online customer service is excellent and available 24/7, plus it's super easy to book online.